aragit/cloudflare-itinerary-generator/README.md

 | **Zod validation** | Guarantees schema even if LLM drifts |
 | **Plain fetch to OpenAI** | Smaller bundle vs. `openai` SDK |

-Yes—prompt design is a **first-class architectural concern** for any LLM-driven system.
-We surface it **once** inside the Architecture section, then link to a concise **Prompt Engineering Deep-Dive** subsection so readers can find it quickly without cluttering the flow.

 ---